MicrosoftDocs/sdk-api/sdk-api-src/content/ws2def/ns-ws2def-sockaddr_in.md

 ---
 UID: NS:ws2def.sockaddr_in
 title: SOCKADDR_IN (ws2def.h)
 description: The SOCKADDR_IN structure specifies a transport address and port for the AF_INET address family.
 old-location: netvista\sockaddr_in.htm
 tech.root: NetVista
 ms.assetid: 96379562-403f-451c-ac7a-f0eec34bfe5e
 ms.date: 12/05/2018
-ms.keywords: "*PSOCKADDR_IN, PSOCKADDR_IN, PSOCKADDR_IN structure pointer [Network Drivers Starting with Windows Vista], SOCKADDR_IN, SOCKADDR_IN structure [Network Drivers Starting with Windows Vista], netvista.sockaddr_in, ws2def/PSOCKADDR_IN, ws2def/SOCKADDR_IN, wskref_ab4750b0-daae-4326-91a3-a94a9863c7a2.xml"
+ms.keywords: '*PSOCKADDR_IN, PSOCKADDR_IN, PSOCKADDR_IN structure pointer [Network Drivers Starting with Windows Vista], SOCKADDR_IN, SOCKADDR_IN structure [Network Drivers Starting with Windows Vista], netvista.sockaddr_in, ws2def/PSOCKADDR_IN, ws2def/SOCKADDR_IN, wskref_ab4750b0-daae-4326-91a3-a94a9863c7a2.xml'
 ms.topic: struct
 f1_keywords:
- - "ws2def/SOCKADDR_IN"
+- ws2def/SOCKADDR_IN
 dev_langs:
 - c++
 req.header: ws2def.h
 req.include-header: Wsk.h
 req.target-type: Windows